UniCSG: Unified High-Fidelity Content-Constrained Style-Driven Generation via Staged Semantic and Frequency Disentanglement: Experiments

 \subsubsection{User Study.}

 We conduct a user study to further demonstrate UniCSG's advantages.
 Thirty evaluators assess 48 image cases covering both text-guided and reference-guided tasks.
 For each case, evaluators select the best result among nine models in terms of content consistency and style consistency.
+This human evaluation complements automatic metrics, which may not fully reflect subtle structural drift or reference-content leakage under fine-grained inspection.
 The preference statistics are reported in Table~\ref{tab:user_study}, where UniCSG receives higher user preference in both settings.